-Along with speculation in Hollywood about which actor will play James Bond next, bookmakers are getting in on the action too, with Paddy Power offering odds on who will land the plum role.
+Along with speculation in Hollywood about which actor will play James Bond next, bookmakers are getting in on the action too, with Betfred offering odds on who will land the plum role.
 With that in mind, we take a look at the actors currently in the frame to play James Bond.

 Henry Cavill is another actor who is no stranger to playing an iconic role.
 He is now best known for his portrayal of Superman in the DC Extended Universe as well as The Witcher on Netflix.